Originally published February 18, 2019; most recently updated November 22, 2021.

 Both platforms require basically the same elements to set up a book (interior file, cover file, metadata); however, KDP makes the process far, far easier.

 I rarely have issues that require me to contact KDP’s customer service.
-I’ve talked to IS more times than I can count and I’ve been frustrated with them more often than not.
-Currently (November 2021), IS can only be contacted by email; they have disabled their live chat function and are not taking phone calls.
-Seriously.
+I’ve communicated with IS more times than I can count and I’ve been frustrated with them more often than not.
+After having relatively good customer support when I began using IS, for several years their support has been horrendous: they disabled their live chat function, did not take phone calls, and could be contacted only via email.
+Chat now seems to be sometimes available; I’ve not had any luck with phone calls.

 Proof Copies